Accomodates up to 5 guests

 Keep In Mindkeyboard_arrow_down

 Accommodates up to: 5 guests

 Room charge is subject to change.

-No charge under 5 years old.
+No charge under 5 years old up to 2 people.
 (No bed, No breakfast)

 6 years old or more will require the same room charge as adults.